When: Memorial Day Weekend: Saturday May 23, 2026

 Where: Shaniko, Oregon

-Why: Fundraiser to Support Music Education in Rural Oregon + Build the Central Oregon Bluegrass Community
+Why: Fundraiser to Support Music Education in Rural Oregon + Build the Central Oregon Bluegrass Community: This is a free event to attend!

 Brought to you by Shaniko Music Sanctuary — we raise money to support rural music education